Over 163,000 children in British Columbia experience food insecurity.

 Central Middle School – Healthy Snack for Hungry Kids program

 Children who arrive to class hungry can lose productivity, more likely to have poorer health, make slower gains in math and reading, higher levels of anxiety and depression.
 Children at Central Middle School have access to the breakfast and lunch program, but anxiety grows as the end of the school day approaches and hunger returns.
 The Healthy Snacks for Hungry Kids program offers children apples and cheese to help bridge the gap of hunger.
-Sadly, too many children have very little to eat until the next day’s breakfast program.
+Santas has been proud to support this initiative by providing over $70,000 worth of grants over the years.

 Camp Subsidies: When CFAX Santas Anonymous provides subsidies for participation in spring and summer camps for local children and youth – the subsidy also includes a budget for a healthy snack for children.
 Many children that attend day camps arrive without food.